ebzzry/ebzzry.github.io/emacs-mail.md

 This creates a `mu/` directory in the current directory, which happens to be the default location from which emacs looks for init files.
-Take note, that the git command above actually fetches the source code of mu, and we can actually use it to install mu.
-But since, you have your package manager, we'll ignore that.
+Take note, that the git command above actually fetches the source code of mu, and you can actually use it to install mu.
+But since, you have your package manager, you'll ignore that.
 Also the location from which the `mu/mu4e/` subdirectory exists from the package manager's installation, varies between systems.
-So, for now, we're only interested with the `mu/mu4e/` subdirectory.
+So, for now, you're only interested with the `mu/mu4e/` subdirectory.

 ## Configuration

-We now need to make that mu4e directory accessible to emacs.
-To do so, we need to edit either `~/.emacs.d/init.el` or `~/.emacs`:
+You now need to make that mu4e directory accessible to emacs.
+To do so, you need to edit either `~/.emacs.d/init.el` or `~/.emacs`:

 ```bash
 $ emacs ~/.emacs.d/init.el